-Rule VI of the Supreme Court Rules for the Government of the Bar of Ohio (Gov.Bar R. VI) imposes a biennial registration requirement on each attorney practicing law in the state of Ohio.
+Rule VI of the Supreme Court Rules for the Government of the Bar of Ohio (Gov. Bar R. VI) imposes a biennial registration requirement on each attorney practicing law in the state of Ohio.
 Each attorney licensed to practice law in the state, except for attorneys who are on inactive or retired status, and each non-Ohio attorney registered for corporate counsel status, must register with the Court on or before the first day of September in each odd-numbered year and pay a \$350 registration fee for active status.
-Rule VI was amended twice during Fiscal Year 2017: (1) effective July 1, 2016, attorneys may participate during the biennial attorney registration in a \$50 voluntary "add-on" fee to fund civil legal aid services for low-income populations in Ohio and (2) effective Sept.
-15, 2016, the emeritus pro bono status became available as a registration status for attorneys who wish to provide legal services solely on a pro bono basis with a qualified organization.
-The registration fee of emeritus pro bono status is \$75.
+Effective September 15, 2016, Emeritus Pro Bono status became available as a registration status for attorneys who wish to provide legal services solely on a pro bono basis with a qualified organization.
+The registration fee of Emeritus pro bono status is \$75.
+Further, effective July 1, 2017, attorney spouses of active duty members of the U.S. military stationed in Ohio may seek temporary admission to the practice of law in Ohio under certain conditions.
+The registration fee for military spouse attorneys is \$350.

 Registration fees are reduced or waived for attorneys who are admitted to practice in the second year of the registration biennium.
+Attorneys may during the biennial attorney registration participate in a \$50 voluntary "add on" fee to fund civil legal aid services for low-income populations in Ohio.
 Revenues from attorney registration fees are significantly lower in odd-numbered fiscal years because attorneys are required to register with the Supreme Court during even-numbered fiscal years.

 The Supreme Court imposes monetary sanctions on attorneys who fail to register timely.
-Gov.Bar R. VI imposes a late registration fee of \$50 on any attorney who fails to register by the due date.
+Gov. Bar R. VI imposes a late registration fee of \$50 on any attorney who fails to register by the due date.
 An attorney who remains unregistered more than sixty days after the due date is summarily suspended from the practice of law and must register, pay all outstanding registration fees, and pay a \$300 reinstatement fee in order to be reinstated to the practice of law.